ankane/searchkick/README.md

 ### Consistency

-Elasticsearch is eventually consistent, which means it can take up to a second for a change to reflect in search.
+Elasticsearch is eventually consistent, meaning it can take up to a second for a change to reflect in search.
 You can use the `refresh` method to have it show up immediately.

 ```ruby
 product.save!